Ac6Embedded/apollo-docs/docs/security/cra/qa.md

 ### Q8) Legacy serial ports (e.g., RS-232/Modbus RTU): must they be encrypted?

-CRA does not mandate “encrypt RS-232.”
+CRA does not mandate encrypt RS-232.
 Controls are risk-based: prevent unauthorised access, protect confidentiality/integrity where relevant, and reduce attack surface.[7]
 - If physically exposed or crossing untrusted zones: add access control (locks), gateways, authentication where feasible, segmentation; consider tunnelling via a secure channel when sensitivity/control impact is high.[7]
 - If inside a controlled cabinet with trusted wiring: physical controls may be acceptable, but document the assumption and how misuse is prevented/detected.[2][7]
 Include the interface in threat model/risk assessment and justify controls; ignoring it is not defensible.[2][7]

-### Q9) Products placed after the CRA “application date”: must they be new designs?
+### Q9) Products placed after the CRA application date: must they be new designs?

 No. Applicability is tied to when the product is placed on the EU market.
 The Regulation applies from **11 December 2027**.[10]
 - Products placed before 11 December 2027 are subject to CRA only if they undergo a **substantial modification** after that date.[9][11]
 - Reporting obligations in Article 14 apply to all in-scope products, including those placed before 11 December 2027.[9][10]
-Older designs can still be placed after 11 December 2027 if upgraded to meet Annex I and related obligations—often requiring rework for updates, logging, SBOM/vuln handling.[7][8]
+Older designs can still be placed after 11 December 2027 if upgraded to meet Annex I and related obligations"often requiring rework for updates, logging, SBOM/vuln handling.[7][8]

 ---